-KACALP has a fiduciary duty to ensure that expenses allocated to clients (whether commingled funds or separate accounts) are appropriate, permissible under offering and governing client documents, and consistent with disclosures made to investors, including, without limitation, via fund governing documents and Part 2 of Form ADV.
-Additionally, KACALP must ensure that it allocates such expenses equitably to all relevant parties.
+Kayne has a fiduciary duty to ensure that expenses allocated to clients (whether commingled funds or separate accounts) are appropriate, permissible under offering and governing client documents, and consistent with disclosures made to investors, including, without limitation, via fund governing documents and Part 2 of Form ADV.
+Additionally, Kayne must ensure that it allocates such expenses equitably to all relevant parties.

-Generally, each investor will be responsible for all costs and expenses relating to the organization, operation and administration of such fund or managed account, including, without limitation, (i) administration and valuation fees and expenses, whether provided by a third party or by KACALP or an affiliate of KACALP; (ii) audit fees; (iii) consummated and broken deal expenses; (iv) brokerage commissions, clearing and settlement charges; (v) prime brokerage fees, custodial fees, and other bank service fees; (vi) interest and other expenses incurred in respect of borrowings, if any; (vii) due diligence related expenses, including, without limitation, third party consultants and related travel; (viii) out-of-pocket expenses incurred by members of the advisory boards in connection with the fulfillment of their duties to the applicable funds and expenses of periodic meetings of limited partners, including without limitation, travel expenses (including business class airfare, or when business class is not available, first class airfare) incurred in connection with attending advisory board meetings (including, without limitation, transportation, meal and lodging expenses); (ix) expenses associated with communication and periodic reporting to investors; (x) expenses incurred in connection with legal and regulatory compliance with U.S. federal, state, local and non-U.S. or other law or regulation; (xi) financial statements, tax returns and Schedules K-1; (xii) insurance premiums; (xiii) legal fees, including costs of litigation involving the funds or accounts and the amount of any judgments or settlements paid in connection therewith, as well as the fees of legal counsel (including the cost of in-house counsel and legal support) or other experts or consultants; (xiv) initial and ongoing marketing expenses incurred in connection with fundraising activities, including transportation, lodging, meals and investor entertainment, in each case subject to the organization expense cap for the applicable fund; (xv) the costs associated with winding up and liquidating applicable funds; (xvi) the costs associated with the indemnification obligations of the funds; (xvii) fees and expenses of any third-party providers of "back office" and "middle office" trade settlement services; (xviii) fees associated with the organization and operation of any special purpose investment vehicles for purposes of making investments; and (xix) costs and expenses incurred in monitoring investments, including, without limitation, any engineering, environmental, third-party payment processing, travel, legal (including the cost of in-house counsel and legal support) and accounting expenses and other fees and out-of-pocket costs related thereto.
-In relation to (xiv) above, for certain private equity funds that utilize placement agents for marketing purposes, the fees paid to such placement agents may be charged back to the fund.
-The fund will then offset such fees against the management fee otherwise payable by the fund on a dollarfor-dollar basis, so that those fees are not included in the calculation of the organization expense cap for the applicable fund.
+Generally, each investor will be responsible for all costs and expenses relating to the organization, operation and administration of such fund or managed account, including, without limitation, (i) administration and valuation fees and expenses, whether provided by a third party or by Kayne or an affiliate of Kayne; (ii) audit fees; (iii) consummated and broken deal expenses; (iv) brokerage commissions, clearing and settlement charges; (v) prime brokerage fees, custodial fees, and other bank service fees; (vi) interest and other expenses incurred in respect of borrowings, if any; (vii) due diligence related expenses, including, without limitation, third party consultants and related travel; (viii) out-of-pocket expenses incurred by members of the advisory boards in connection with the fulfillment of their duties to the applicable funds and expenses of periodic meetings of limited partners, including without limitation, travel expenses (including business class airfare, or when business class is not available, first class airfare) incurred in connection with attending advisory board meetings (including, without limitation, transportation, meal and lodging expenses); (ix) expenses associated with communication and periodic reporting to investors; (x) expenses incurred in connection with legal and regulatory compliance with U.S. federal, state, local and non-U.S. or other law or regulation, including reporting prepared to comply with EU Sustainable Finance Disclosure Regulations; (xi) financial statements, tax returns and Schedules K-1; (xii) legal fees, including costs of litigation involving the funds or accounts and the amount of any judgments or settlements paid in connection therewith, as well as the fees of legal counsel (including the cost of in-house counsel and legal support) or other experts or consultants; (xiii) initial and ongoing marketing expenses incurred in connection with fundraising activities, including transportation, lodging, meals and investor entertainment, in each case subject to the organization expense cap for the applicable fund; (xiv) the costs associated with winding up and liquidating applicable funds; (xv) the costs associated with the indemnification obligations of the funds; (xvi) fees and expenses of any third-party providers of "back office" and "middle office" trade settlement services; (xvii) fees associated with the organization and operation of any special purpose investment vehicles for purposes of making investments; (xiii) costs and expenses incurred in maintaining and monitoring investments, including, without limitation, any architectural, engineering, environmental, third-party payment processing, travel, legal (including the cost of in-house counsel and legal support) and accounting expenses and other fees and out-of-pocket costs related thereto; (xix) the management fees and any other fees payable to each Fund's General Partner and its affiliates; and (xx) expenses related to or arising from defaults by investors in the payment of capital contributions.
+In relation to (xiii) above, for certain private equity funds that utilize placement agents for marketing purposes, the fees paid to such placement agents may be charged back to the fund.
+The fund will then offset such fees against the management fee otherwise payable by the fund on a dollar-for-dollar basis, so that those fees are not included in the calculation of the organization expense cap for the applicable fund.